Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/VLC/README.md

 ## Preliminary Considerations

+Getting VLC built and working on PS2 Linux can be a very long and complicated process.
 VLC is heavily dependent upon shared libraries (plugins) to provide support for different media formats.
 As such, there are many dependencies that need to be built and installed (both to the cross-compiling environment and to PS2 Linux) before VLC can be successfully built and installed to PS2 Linux in a useful functional way.
+This involves building software in the cross-compiling environment as well as natively on PS2 Linux.

-If following this page and all subpages exactly, the VLC installed onto PS2 Linux SHOULD (no promises) be able to handle the following media formats:
+If following this page and all subpages exactly, the build of VLC that will be installed onto PS2 Linux SHOULD (no promises) be able to handle the following media formats:
 * MP3
 * A52/AC3
 * MP4